The Revelation of Jesus Christ:

 Q&A—how to avoid translation issues

-Several participants in this Bible study have encountered difficulty attempting to answer the part of Question 6 on page 15 in The Revelation of Jesus Christ: The Faithful Witness, which cites the Book of Ezekiel 1:27.
+Several participants in this Bible study have encountered difficulty attempting to answer the part of Question 6 on page 15 in The Revelation of Jesus Christ: The Faithful Witness.

-A: In the book of Revelation 1:15, the Revised Standard Version Catholic Editions refer to the son of man (RSVCE) or Son of man (RSV2CE) having feet like burnished bronze, but other translations such as the New American Bible Revised Edition (NABRE) lowercase son of man and specify that his feet resemble polished brass.
+In the book of Revelation 1:15, the Revised Standard Version Catholic Editions refer to the son of man (RSVCE) or Son of man (RSV2CE) having feet like burnished bronze, but other translations such as the New American Bible Revised Edition (NABRE) lowercase son of man and specify that his feet resemble polished brass.
 All of the translations we consulted render the Ezekiel verse in an approximately similar way, emphasizing that the figure on the throne in that Old Testament vision of heaven appears to have feet made of some type of polished metal.
 The exact metal doesn’t really matter; the point of emphasis in Question 6 in the study book is that the figure in John’s New Testament vision materially resembles the figure in the prophet Ezekiel’s Old Testament vision.
 You can learn more in Lesson 3 Ezekiel: A Prophet & Priest in Exile in the Turning to God’s Word Catholic study of biblical prophecy, Thus Says the LORD: God Speaks Through His Servants the Prophets—Volume II: Restoration & Redemption.

 A separate issue is the way different translations treat the term “son of man.”
-Turning to God’s Word print studies (except for citations from the Psalms, which are taken from The Abbey Psalms and Canticles) follow the RSV2CE, using a capital letter for “Son” and a lowercase letter for “man” when the term “Son of man” appears to refer specifically to Jesus.
+Turning to God’s Word print studies (except for citations from the Psalms, which are taken from The Abbey Psalms and Canticles) follow the RSV2CE, using a capital letter for “Son” and a lowercase letter for “man” when the term “Son of man” refers specifically to Jesus.
 Online, all of our studies link to the RSVCE, an earlier RSV translation that doesn’t cap “son.”
 It’s useful to remember that no distinction was made between capital and lowercase letters when the books of the Bible were written down, so issues of capitalization are left entirely to the judgment of the various translators.
 This also is true of punctuation.

 are you still confused?

-Those not using one of the Revised Standard Version Catholic Editions (either the RSV2CE [Second Catholic Edition], which we reprint in our study books, or the RSVCE that preceded it, which we link to online) are certain to encounter instances where translations differ.
+Those not using a Revised Standard Version Catholic Edition (either the RSV2CE [Second Catholic Edition], which we reprint in our study books, or the RSVCE that preceded it, which we link to online) are certain to encounter instances where translations differ.
 Most of these variations will be slight—such as varying style decisions regarding capitalization and punctuation.
 A few instances, however, will reflect significantly different interpretations.
 We’ll address these issues in the pages of our written study.
 If you run into a confusing passage, it’s good practice to compare the biblical text with another translation.
 At the top of all of our online study pages we include links to both the RSVCE and the NABRE.

 here’s a major key to understanding the book of Revelation